 A healer holding a censer with palo santo.

 The yellow color is the most representative of this festivity, being the protagonist of the New Year.
-The Cusqueños spread yellow mistura (yellow papers) in the corners of their houses.
-In addition, vases are decorated with bunches of yellow flowers which should include male and female rue, adorned with banknotes and ears of wheat.
+The Cusco’s people spread mistura amarilla (yellow paper confetti) in the corners of their houses.
+In addition, vases are decorated with bunches of yellow flowers which should include male and female rue, adorned with ears of wheat.

 Yellow flowers | TreXperience